kolkhis/tech-notes/golang/misc.md

 var some_number int
 fmt.Println(some_number)  // 0
 ```
-The `some_number` variable is declared, but not initialized.
-Go automatically assigns it the
+The `some_number` variable is declared, but not initialized with a value.
-zero-value of its type (in this case, `0`).
+Go automatically assigns it the zero-value of its type.
+In this case, it's an `int`, so the zero-value is `0`.

 | Type        | Zero Value